StevesGitRepo/Wavey/README.md

     ^The priorityId is defined at the top of the codeblock.
 LINQ drills through database to include the Ticket details that need to be available when returning a ticket by its priorityId.
 <h2>Design</h2>

 I love the design process.
 Whether it's creating a database, web page, or logo I try to balance design and function.

-      See the evolution of the Wavey favicon logo:
+The evolution of the Wavey favicon logo:

   ![WaveyReadMe1](https://github.com/StevesGitRepo/HotBug/assets/104333881/f6ad8628-028c-4947-9423-33d958de4000)